Table of Contents

 Network congestion is the digital equivalent of a rush hour traffic jam.
 When a large volume of data attempts to travel through a limited bandwidth pipe, it creates a bottleneck.
 This bottleneck disrupts the smooth flow of data packets, similar to how slow-moving vehicles impede traffic flow on a crowded highway.
 The consequence?
 Jitter.

 In a business network context, imagine a company with hundreds of employees sending and receiving large files, participating in video conferences, and accessing cloud applications simultaneously.
-This sudden surge in data traffic can overwhelm the available bandwidth, creating congestion.
+This sudden surge in data traffic can overwhelm the available bandwidth, creating LAN congestion.
 As a result, data packets experience varying delays, leading to jitter and impacting network performance.
 Critical applications like customer relationship management (CRM) software or video conferencing tools can become sluggish, hindering productivity and communication.

 In network communication, data travels in bite-sized packets, and ideally, all these packets arrive at their destination intact.
 However, packet loss disrupts this ideal scenario.
 Packet loss occurs when data packets don't reach their intended destination due to various network issues.